opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 ----------
 .. c:function:: CvFont fontQt(const string& nameFont, int pointSize  = -1, Scalar color = Scalar::all(0), int weight = CV_FONT_NORMAL,  int style = CV_STYLE_NORMAL, int spacing = 0)

-    Create the font to be used to draw text on an image.
+    Creates the font to draw a text on an image.

     :param nameFont: Name of the font.
 The name should match the name of a system font (such as *Times*).
-If the font is not found, a default one will be used.
+If the font is not found, a default one is used.

     :param pointSize: Size of the font.
 If not specified, equal zero or negative, the point size of the font is set to a system-dependent default value.
 Generally, this is 12 points.

     :param color: Color of the font in BGRA --  A = 255 is fully transparent.
-Use the macro CV _ RGB for simplicity.
+Use the macro ``CV _ RGB`` for simplicity.

-    :param weight: The operation flags:
+    :param weight: Font weight.
+The following operation flags are available:

             * **CV_FONT_LIGHT** Weight of 25